dharuv26/STL_Library/README.md

 - ***Function Pointers for Customization:*** Sorting algorithms and priority queues allow users to pass custom comparison functions, making it easy to switch between different criteria (e.g., ascending vs. descending order) without changing the underlying logic.

 - ***Modular and Easy to Integrate:*** The library is modular, with each data structure and algorithm implemented in a separate file.
 This makes it simple to include only the components you need for your project while maintaining clean and organized code.

+- ***Performance Measurement: The `stats.h` header provides functionality for measuring the execution time and memory usage of your programs.
+By including this header, you can easily track the performance of your code and make optimizations as needed.
 <br/>

 ## Getting Started

   ### Prerequisites

   Before using this library, you'll need to have a C development environment set up on your system.

   ### Installation